SohailaDiab/365-Days-of-AI/Week-2/Day-1.md

 For **False negatives**, people that are going to churn will not receive a promotional email, making the company lose customers and profit.

 > ℹ Accuracy is calculated as ${(TP + TN) \over (TP + TN + FP + FN)}$

+## 3. Precision
+It is the fraction of positive predictions that are correct.

+We predict that some customers are **churning**, and out of those we will get the ones that were **identified correctly**.

+Here, we are only interested in the positive class (ones that we predicted will churn).

+### $Precision = {True \ Positive  \over Total \ Positive \ Predictions} = {TP \over TP+FP}$

+Let's say that the result was 67%.</br>
+This means that 33% of the people that received a promotional email were not going to churn and were not supposed to receive these emails.

+## 4. Recall
+It is the fraction of correctly identified positive observations, which in this example are the correctly identified churning users.

+Here, we are only interested in the total actual positive observations.

+### $Recall = {True \ Positive  \over Total \ Positive \ Observations} = {TP \over TP+FN}$

+Let's say that the result was 54%. </br>
+This means that we failed to identify 46% of the people who will churn, which is not a good thing.